IEEE Milestone:Directive Short Wave Antenna, 1924

 In these laboratories, beginning in 1924, Professor Hidetsugu Yagi and his assistant, Shintaro Uda, designed and constructed a sensitive and highly-directional antenna using closely-coupled parasitic elements.
 The antenna, which is effective in the higher-frequency ranges, has been important for radar, television, and amateur radio.

-The antenna system, using a driven element with closely coupled parasitics (usually a reflector and one or more directors) for short-wave work, was first described by S. Uda, a professor at Tohuku University in Japan, in 1926, in the IEEJ (Japan).
-A colleague, Professor H. Yagi, collaborated in the developmental work and published the more widely read English version in the June 1928 IRE Proceedings.
-The antenna, often termed a Yagi, should have a credit to both inventors.
+The antenna system, using a driven element with closely coupled parasitics (usually a reflector and one or more directors) for short-wave work, was first described by S. Uda, a lecturer at Tohoku Imperial University in Japan, in 1925, in the Journal of the IEEJ (Japan).
+The director of short-wave research into communication methods using electricity, Professor H. Yagi, guided the developmental work and published the more widely read English version in the June 1928 IRE Proceedings.
+The antenna, sometimes termed a Yagi, should be credited to both inventors.

 The invention came at a crucial time in the development of short-wave engineering when new tubes permitted higher frequency and more stable outputs.
 Applications such as amateur radio, point-to-point communication, VHF Radar and television receiving were natural outlets for the Yagi-Uda antenna system.